RyanJamesMack/RyanJamesMack.github.io/index.md

 Team Members Development Takeaways
 ------------
 ### Hoang Huy Truong
+Throughout the development process, I had opportunities to interact Mockito and AndroidJUnit4 testing frameworks and gained valuable experience on writing effective unit, integration and system tests, understanding the importance of test driven development technique.
+Additionally, I also learned how to utilize and promote three layer architecture, which is commonly used by many systems nowadays, to build entire application.

 ### Ryan Mack - Learning Outcome
 The biggest thing that I learned from working on the UStep app is how to use Android Studio to build and debug android apps.
 This gave me experience working with a common software, as well as experience working and understanding a very large software project.
 It also made me more familiar with using version control software like git to manage my work.